Painting vinyl walls in a mobile home is time-consuming and frustrating because of the shiny surface and those blasted

 - Using a good quality primer helps minimize color and surface variations and provides a more uniform profile for any surface covering (source).

-- Apply a high quality latex primer/sealer compatible with the finish product prior to decoration (source).
+- Apply a high-quality latex primer/sealer compatible with the finished product prior to decoration (source).

 - A good quality, white, latex drywall primer formulated with higher binder solids, applied undiluted, is typically specified for new gypsum board surfaces prior to the application of texture materials and latex wall paints.
 An alkali and moisture-resistant primer and a tinted enamel undercoat may be required under enamel paints.
 Consult with the finish paint manufacturer for specific recommendations (source).

-Below is a list of products that have worked well on mobile home walls (they are listed in no particular order) based on bloggers and readers that have had great results when painting their mobile home walls:
+Below is a list of products that have worked well on mobile home walls (they are listed in no particular order) based on bloggers and readers that have had great results when painting vinyl walls in mobile homes:

 Best Primers to Use on Mobile Home Walls: